huggingface/transformers/docs/source/examples.rst

 To use 16-bits training and distributed training, you need to install NVIDIA's apex extension `as detailed here <https://github.com/nvidia/apex>`__.
 You will find more information regarding the internals of ``apex`` and how to use ``apex`` in `the doc and the associated repository <https://github.com/nvidia/apex>`_.
 The results of the tests performed on pytorch-BERT by the NVIDIA team (and my trials at reproducing them) can be consulted in `the relevant PR of the present repository <https://github.com/huggingface/pytorch-pretrained-BERT/pull/116>`_.

 Note: To use *Distributed Training*\ , you will need to run one training script on each of your machines.
-This can be done for example by running the following command on each server (see `the above mentioned blog post <(https://medium.com/huggingface/training-larger-batches-practical-tips-on-1-gpu-multi-gpu-distributed-setups-ec88c3e51255>`_\ ) for more details):
+This can be done for example by running the following command on each server (see `the above mentioned blog post <https://medium.com/huggingface/training-larger-batches-practical-tips-on-1-gpu-multi-gpu-distributed-setups-ec88c3e51255>`_\ ) for more details):

 .. code-block:: bash

    python -m torch.distributed.launch --nproc_per_node=4 --nnodes=2 --node_rank=$THIS_MACHINE_INDEX --master_addr="192.168.1.1" --master_port=1234 run_bert_classifier.py (--arg1 --arg2 --arg3 and all other arguments of the run_classifier script)

 Where ``$THIS_MACHINE_INDEX`` is an sequential index assigned to each of your machine (0, 1, 2...) and the machine with rank 0 has an IP address ``192.168.1.1`` and an open port ``1234``.

+.. _fine-tuning-bert-examples:

 Fine-tuning with BERT: running the examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^